dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

     </html>
     ```

-2. Open **www/index.js**, add code to initialize DCVCameraEnhancer and DCVCameraView
+2. Open **www/index.js** and add code to initialize DCVCameraEnhancer and DCVCameraView

     ```js
     // Register the event of device ready.